telerik/ajax-docs/api/server/Telerik.Web.UI/RadScriptManager.md

             	AjaxFrameworkMode property is either 'Disabled' or 'Eplicit' you could set the property to true or upgrade to RadScriptManager 4.0, so that the RadControls scripts are combined in one file instead of in two.

-###  EnableEmbeddedjQuery `Boolean`
+###  OutputCompression `OutputCompression`

-Specifies whether the embedded jQuery library is output with RadControls' scripts.
+Specifies whether or not the combined output will be compressed.

 #### Remarks
-If the embedded jQuery is disabled, you must manually load a version of jQuery on the page and ensure that
-            RadControls are compatible with it.
-If this property is set to false and no compatible jQuery library is used, the page will throw JavaScript exceptions.
+In some cases the browsers do not recognize compressed streams (e.g. if IE 6 lacks
+            	an update installed).
+In some cases the Telerik.Web.UI.WebResource handler cannot determine if to compress the stream.
+Set this property to Disabled
+            	if you encounter that problem.The OutputCompression property works only when EnableScriptCombine is set to true.

 ## Methods